 The assessment will involve an inspection of major water and energy systems, heating and cooling, lighting, refrigeration, cooking and entertainment systems.
 The assessor will also examine water efficiency (indoors and outdoors).
-This information is entered into an assessment tool to calculate your energy and water efficiencies and provide suggestions for improvement.
+This information is entered into an assessment tool to calculate your water and energy efficiencies and provide suggestions for improvement.
 Your assessor may look at your previous water and energy bills.

 Home assessments usually only take an hour or two depending on how much information you can supply, the size of your property and the number of energy and water systems you have.

-- Calculate your energy and water efficiencies and better understand your household water use
+- Calculate your water and energy efficiencies and better understand your household water use

 - Get expert suggestions for improvement